 Summary

-Wrist stretch muscles worked: forearm flexors, extensors, and the wrist joint itself.
+Wrist stretch areas mobilized: forearm flexors, forearm extensors, finger flexors, and wrist joint capsule

 Step-by-Step: How to Do the Wrist Stretch

 1. Set your posture.
 Stand or sit tall.
-Keep your arms at shoulder level — imagine a straight line from your shoulder to your clasped fingers.
-Slouching here rounds your shoulders and mutes the stretch.
+Keep your arms at shoulder level and think about making one straight line from your shoulder to your clasped fingers.

 2. Interlace your fingers.
 Clasp your hands in front of you with palms facing your body.
-Maintain a slight tension in your fingers as you clasp them together, but don't squeeze too hard.
-Keep a tight enough grip that your fingers don't slip — that's what matters.
+Keep enough tension in your fingers that they don't slip, but don't squeeze your knuckles hard.

 3. Turn the palms outward.
 Rotate your clasped hands so your palms face away from you.
-Your wrists will start to feel a stretch the moment they invert.
+You should start to feel a light stretch across the wrists and forearms.

-Wrist stretch proper form: arms at shoulder level, fingers interlaced, palms pressing outward.
+Wrist stretch proper form with arms at shoulder height, fingers interlaced, and palms pressing forward gently

 Common Mistakes (And How to Fix Them)